xXleowXx/gitlab-charts/doc/backup-restore/index.md

 kubectl get pods -lrelease=RELEASE_NAME,app=task-runner
 ```

-  - Get all buckets in the pod's environment:
+  - Get all buckets in the pod's environment.
+Replace `<task-runner-pod-name>` with your actual task-runner pod name, but leave `"BUCKET_NAME"` as it is:
 ```shell
 kubectl describe pod <task-runner-pod-name> | grep "BUCKET_NAME"
 ```